lucobellic/edgy-group.nvim/README.md

 - Switch between groups of windows within **edgebar**.
 - Add a command to navigate through groups of windows.
-- Allow the creation of custom icon indicators in the statusline, bufferline, etc.
+- Allow the creation of custom icon indicators in statusline, bufferline, etc.
+- Pick mode to select group from statusline

 ## ⚠️ Limitations